You might have noticed a new section on Yelp recently: a category for “Public Services and Government.”

 How Yelp can help

-More than a few local business owners have, at one time or another, expressed their frustration with Yelp, choosing not to embrace the reviews and feedback they’re receiving on the site (this Italian restaurant, for example).
+More than a few local business owners have, at one time or another, expressed their frustration with Yelp, choosing not to embrace the reviews and feedback they’re receiving on the site.
 So how exactly can this benefit the government?

 Reviews can positively affect reputation.
 No matter how your politics swing, there’s a reason why the Washington Post described the federal government as the “biggest, most frustrating bureaucracy to deal with in the country.”
 But that can change.